 When and Where Will Slow Streets Start?

 The Pilot Program started Thursday, May 14, 2020 with two areas (see the map to the right).
+Several other streets were added in October, 2020.
 The City is currently considering the short- and long-term benefits and impacts to the City of this program.

 How does it work?